Vuuouiwons/js-socket-io-reference/README.md

   ```

 - **Python Client**:
-  Set the server URL accordingly in the code or via environment variables.
+  Set the server URL accordingly in the code or via environment variables.

 ## Notes

 - **Extensibility**: This setup serves as a foundational reference.
-Feel free to extend it by adding more events, implementing authentication, or integrating with databases.
+Feel free to extend it by adding more events, implementing authentication, or integrating with databases.